Sjögren disease

 Coexisting Diseases and Conditions

-Rheumatoid arthritis, scleroderma, systemic lupus erythematosus, discoid lupus, hypothyroidism, Graves disease, pulmonary fibrosis, chronic adaptive hepatitis, and primary biliary cirrhosis.
+Rheumatoid arthritis, scleroderma, systemic lupus erythematosus, discoid lupus, hypothyroidism, Graves disease, pulmonary fibrosis, chronic adaptive hepatitis, primary biliary cirrhosis, and interstitial cystitis.

 Risk Factors and Prevalence

-Females are more likely to have Sjögren’s syndrome than males.
-If you have family members with Sjögren’s syndrome, you are at a higher risk of having Sjögren’s syndrome, too.
+Females are more likely to have Sjögren disease than males.
+If you have family members with Sjögren disease, you are at a higher risk of having it too.
+Certain immune and genetic changes in the salivary glands may contribute to the triggering of the disease.

 For Healthcare Providers (CE credit)